Ultimaker 3 3D Printer Review – The Dual Extruder Ultimaker got here!

 Store your PVA correctly

-The 350gram spools shouldn’t last too long (i guess only good thing about being small) So if you wan’t to support the channel AND get a fruit dryer (that has adjustable temperatures, which is very good, check this out:
+The 350gram spools shouldn’t last too long (i guess only good thing about being small) but if you don’t use them frequently they will absorb moisture.
+To prevent this I recommend using a fruit dryer that has adjustable temperatures.